-Earnfare gives adult customers who receive SNAP benefits and who volunteer or are court ordered to participate, the opportunity to earn cash assistance and gain work experience.
-Earnfare participants may be assigned up to a maximum of 80 hours per month and earn up to a maximum of $294 per month after working off the value of their SNAP benefit divided by the State minimum wage (work obligated hours).
+- Earnfare gives adult customers who receive SNAP benefits or are court ordered to participate, the opportunity to earn cash assistance and gain work experience.
+Earnfare participants earn up to a maximum of $385 per month after working off the value of their SNAP benefit amount divided by the State minimum wage (work obligated hours).
 Earnfare wages are budgeted as unearned income for SNAP benefits.

-Receipt of SNAP benefits is not an eligibility requirement for a noncustodial parent of a TANF child(ren) who is ordered by a court to participate in Earnfare.
-Customers are not entitled to be placed in an Earnfare slot.
-Earnfare slots are made available as resources permit.
+- The receipt of SNAP benefits is not an eligibility requirement for a noncustodial parent of a TANF child(ren) who is ordered by a court to participate in Earnfare.
+Customers are not entitled to participate in Earnfare.
+Earnfare is available as resources permit.

 (1) Administration and Contracts

-Earnfare is administered by the Department and regular Earnfare providers.
+Earnfare is administered by the Department and contracted Earnfare providers.

-- enters into contracts with other public/private agencies or groups to help develop job slots, and
+- enters into contracts with other public/private agencies or groups.

 - provides Workers' Compensation coverage for each customer assigned to Earnfare.